-If you are worried about someone, please come and talk to us.
-We can approach students to offer support based on a concern being raised, as well as offer support to those who have been affected by concerns.
+If you are worried about someone, please email firstname.lastname@example.org.
+We can contact students to offer support based on a concern being raised, as well as offer support to those who have been affected by concerns.

-The Student Support Advisers are a team of experienced advisers who assist students experiencing academic issues on a daily basis.
-We can provide advice and support for students on the monitoring process, transferring degree programmes, appeals, complaints and much more.
+Our Student Support Advisers can provide advice and support on the monitoring process, transferring degree programmes, appeals, complaints and more.

 - Students in Crisis